-Gabriel Querry is an associate in our Litigation Group in Montréal.
+Gabriel Querry is a partner in our Litigation Group in Montréal.
 His practice focuses on white collar defence, regulatory compliance, judicial review of government actions and decisions, commercial litigation and class actions.
 He has developed special expertise in foreign and local anticorruption enforcement, debarment rules for public contracts, money laundering prevention, internal investigations and lobbying regulations.

 Gabriel’s experience includes: